hermannm/devlog-kotlin/README.md

 { "message": "Finished processing event", "event": { /* ... */ } }
 ```

+Note that `withLoggingContext` uses a thread-local to provide markers to the scope, so it won't work
+with Kotlin coroutines and `suspend` functions (though it does work with Java virtual threads).
+An
+alternative that supports coroutines may be added in a future version of the library.

 Finally, you can attach a `cause` exception to logs:

 ```kotlin